prologin/stechec2/doc/rules.rst

 which they are calling them, so you just have to implement the behaviour as if everyone played in C++.

-The observers are a realy easy part, you just have to return some values from the GameState and the rules::Player objects.
+The observers are a really easy part, you just have to return some values from the GameState and the rules::Player objects.
 For instance with my_player::

     int Api::my_player()